VIDEO COURSE

 The Action Climax

-The tension of wanting to know what happens next is something that keeps readers and audience members hooked on a narrative.
+The tension of wanting to know what happens next is something that keeps readers and audience members invested in a narrative.
 After the climax of a story hits, most of that narrative tension disperses: our hero has won, our romantic leads get back together, and there’s little to keep readers hanging on.
 Consequently, if you’re writing a book or movie that’s highly dependent on suspense, it might not be a great idea to linger too long after your big showdown.

 Leave on a high note

-One of the biggest complaints about the third Lord of the Rings film is the fact that after Frodo destroys the ring in the fires of Mount Doom, the movie goes on for another twenty minutes, delivering a denouement that tells us what happens to all the other characters.
+One of the biggest complaints about the third Lord of the Rings film is the fact that after Frodo destroys the ring in the fires of Mount Doom, the movie goes on for another twenty minutes, delivering a denouement that reveals to us what happens to all the other characters.
 Even though viewers had grown to love these characters, without narrative drive, everything that happened after the climax couldn’t help but sag.

 Example: North by Northwest